 Although you can't prepare for every potential situation, here are some tips for avoiding common causes of head injuries:

-- Use helmets whenever you or your children are bicycling, roller-skating, in-line skating, ice-skating, skiing, snowboarding, playing football, batting or running the bases in softball or baseball, skateboarding, or horseback riding.
+- Use helmets whenever you or your children are bicycling, roller-skating, in-line skating, ice-skating, skiing and snowboarding.
+Also wear a helmet while playing football, batting or running the bases in softball or baseball, skateboarding, or horseback riding.
 Wear a helmet when riding a motorcycle.

 - Take action at home to prevent falls, such as removing small area rugs, improving lighting and installing handrails.